A to Z

 setuid - a permissions setting that enables you to use the access permissions of the owner of whichever program you're using.

 SHA1 - this is pronounced "shar-won", so you would write, "a SHA1 hash cracker".

 ship - this is an ugly, corporate word used to mean 'comes' or, at a pinch, 'is shipped with'.
 Example: 'Mandriva ships with the Metisse desktop.'
 Avoid.

 shoot-'em-up - the apostrophe faces 'shoot', like a closing single quote.

 show - when you're writing about what can be seen on a computer screen, often the verb 'display' works better.

 shutdown - 'the PC is in shutdown mode'.

 simple and simplistic - do not mean the same thing.
 Simple = easy to understand, plain, uncomplex, unpretentious.
 Simplistic = characterised by extreme simplicity (simplicity is just the quality of being simple), even naivety.
 Thus something can't be "too simplistic" or "over simplistic".

 SMTP - Simple Mail Transfer Protocol.

-When the name of manufacturer and version are included in the brand name, write it thus:
+When the name of manufacturer and version are included in the brand name, eg Adobe Photoshop 6 but Microsoft Word.